Mexico sets 1st half murder record, up 5.3%

 MEXICO CITY (AP) — Mexico set a new record for homicides in the first half of the year as the number of murders grew by 5.3% compared to the same period of 2018, fueled partly by cartel and gang violence in several states.

 Mexico saw 3,080 killings in June, an increase of over 8% from the same month a year ago, according to official figures.
 The country of almost 125 million now sees as many as 100 killings per day nationwide.

-That is the most since comparable records began being kept in 1997, including the peak year of Mexico’s drug war in 2011.
+The 17,608 killings in the first half of 2019 is the most since comparable records began being kept in 1997, including the peak year of Mexico’s drug war in 2011.
+Officials said 16,714 people were killed in the first half of 2018.

 In particular, drug cartel turf wars have become increasingly bloody in the northern state of Sonora, where the number of homicides was up by 69% in the first half of the year.
 But in Sinaloa, where the cartel of convicted drug lord Joaquin “El Chapo” Guzman is based, homicides declined by 23% so far this year compared to last.